adarshba/adarshba/README.md

 Welcome to my GitHub profile!
 I'm a machine learning enthusiast who loves coding in Python and is proficient in object-oriented programming, data structures, and algorithms.
 Here, you'll find some of my projects and contributions.

 ## About Me
-- 🌱 I'm currently learning [Machine Learning]
+- 🌱 I'm currently learning Machine Learning
-- 👯 I'm looking to collaborate on [Machine Learning Projects]
+- 👯 I'm looking to collaborate on Machine Learning Projects
-- 💬 Ask me about [Anything Tech-Related]
+- 💬 Ask me about "Anything Tech-Related"

 ## My Tech Stack
 - Programming Languages: Python, Rust